codesections-playground/gutenberg-theme-demo/content/introduction/_index.md

 +++
 title = "Book Theme Overview"
+order = 1
 weight = 1
-sort_by = "weight"
+sort_by = "order"
 +++
-This site provides a demo for the After Dark theme for the [Gutenberg](https://www.getgutenberg.io/) static site generator.
-After Dark was designed by [Vincent Prouillet](https://vincent.is/) and was inspired by [GitBook](https://www.gitbook.com/).
+This site provides a demo for the Book theme for the [Gutenberg](https://www.getgutenberg.io/) static site generator.
+Book was designed by [Vincent Prouillet](https://vincent.is/) and was inspired by [GitBook](https://www.gitbook.com/).
 This demo site was built by [Daniel Sockwell](https://www.codesections.com).
-Both the theme and this site are licensed under the
-[MIT license](https://opensource.org/licenses/MIT), so you may freely use and redistribute either for commercial or non-commercial work.
+Both the theme and this site are licensed under the [MIT license](https://opensource.org/licenses/MIT), so you may freely use and redistribute either for commercial or non-commercial work.

 You can find the source code for this site [in its GitHub repository](https://github.com/codesections/gutenberg-theme-demo/tree/book)